In this module you will:

 For this lesson:

 Note: Carefully read this module's cover page clicking on "Module 1: Unboxing and Bring-up" on the left menu bar before starting this lesson.

 Write down the unique serial number of your computer on module for later usage.
 You can find the module's serial number on the sticker on the board:

 In the example of the module above, the board's unique serial number is

 From the unique serial number, you generate your board's hostname, composed on the following format:

 In the example from step 1, the board's hostname is

 If you are not sure what is the family or processor for your board, please, refer to Toradex Products page.

 Turn your board back on.
 Don't worry about the prompt that appears on the monitor connected to your board, for now.

-On your Linux machine, head to PuTTY's website, download and install the client.
+On your development PC, head to PuTTY's website, download and install the client.